How to Gently Tell Kids About a Divorce Home Sale

 By Françoise Pollard & Keith Goldson · Keith & Françoise Real Estate Team, eXp Realty · GTA & Niagara Region

-Selling the family home during divorce is hard enough.
-Explaining that move to your children is often the part parents feel least prepared for.
-In our experience working with divorcing families across the GTA and Niagara Region, one of the biggest mistakes we see is parents focusing entirely on legal logistics while underestimating how disruptive the listing process itself feels for children.
+Selling a home during divorce is hard enough.
+When it is the family home, explaining the move to your children is the part parents feel least prepared for.
+In our experience working with divorcing families across the GTA and Niagara Region, the biggest mistake we see is parents handling the legal logistics while underestimating how disruptive the listing itself feels for children.

-Children are often unintentionally overlooked during a divorce sale.
-This post covers the practical communication steps that help, and the real estate realities that most parents do not anticipate until they are already in the middle of them.
-For the full picture of selling the matrimonial home in Ontario, see our Ontario Divorce Real Estate Guide.
-The Government of Ontario also offers guidance on talking to children about separation that is worth reading alongside this.
+Children are often overlooked when a family is selling a home during divorce.
+This post covers the practical steps that help with telling children about divorce, plus the real estate realities most parents do not see coming.
+For the full picture of selling the matrimonial home, see our Ontario Divorce Real Estate Guide.
+The Government of Ontario also offers guidance on telling children about divorce and separation worth reading alongside this.

-Tell your children about the sale before the For Sale sign goes up.
-Keep the message simple, consistent between parents where possible, and focused on what will stay the same.
-Small choices and predictable routines do more for children during this transition than reassuring words alone.
-If your child’s distress is significant or prolonged, a child psychologist or family therapist is the right professional to involve.
+Tell your children about the sale before the For Sale sign goes up, keep the message simple, and focus on what will stay the same.
+Predictable routines and small choices do more for children during this transition than reassuring words alone.
+If a child’s distress is significant or prolonged, a child psychologist or family therapist is the right professional to involve.

-Children should hear about the sale from their parents, not from a For Sale sign.
-Tell them before the listing goes live.
+Children should hear about the sale from their parents, not from a For Sale sign, so tell them before the listing goes live.
 If both parents can deliver the message together, that consistency helps.
-If that is not realistic, agree in advance on what each of you will say so the message stays the same regardless of who delivers it.
+If not, agree in advance on what each of you will say so the message stays the same.

 Keep the language simple.
 “We have decided to live in separate homes.
 We are selling this house, but you will have a place that feels right” covers what most children need to hear first.
-Avoid making promises you cannot keep yet, including whether the school district will stay the same.
-In Ontario, parenting schedule decisions and school arrangements are often still being worked out at the time of listing.
-Be honest about what you know and what you do not.
+Avoid promises you cannot keep yet, including whether the school district stays the same.
+In Ontario, parenting schedules and school arrangements are often still being worked out at listing, so be honest about what you know and what you do not.

 Younger Children and Teenagers Need Different Conversations